0xreizouko/0xreizouko/README.md

 - 👀 I’m interested in Computer Science and Cyber Security.
 - 🌱 I’m currently learning Red Teaming and Reverse Engineering.
 - 🐱‍👤 Building Japanese learning software.
-- 🎉 Created HENTAI stack.
-- 🧠 Exploring Quantum Computing and AI for future research.
+- 🧠 Exploring Quantum Computing for future research.
 - 🛠️ Often prototyping tools nobody asked for.
 - 📚 Believer in learning by breaking things and fixing them twice.
 - 🔐 Passionate about privacy, encryption, and offensive security.